-- Talk to your child's teacher. - Ask to meet with the INCO. - Ask to meet with the Head of School or Assistant Head of School. - o Request a copy of the Discovery Mat's Complaints Policy from the school office.
+- Talk to your child's teacher.

+- Ask to meet with the INCO.

+- Ask to meet with the Head of School.

+- o Request a copy of the Discovery MAT's Complaints Policy from the school office.

 What happens when my child moves from class to class or to another school?